How to Create a Website for Beginners: A Step-by-Step 2025 Guide

 You just have to follow some simple yet essential rules to do it right.

-I’ve written this free tutorial with step-by-step instructions to guide you through the entire process.
+We’ve written this free tutorial with step-by-step instructions to guide you through the entire process.

-I’ll show you how to create your own website using the most popular content management system (CMS) WordPress.org.
+We’ll show you how to create your own website using the most popular content management system (CMS) WordPress.org.
 Over 40% of all websites on the web are built with this software.

 If you are familiar with WordPress and want to build a website using it, use the link below to skip the introductory content.